 - Current BLS card (American Heart Association)

 - Official school transcript - This must be the final transcript once you graduate.
 GPA of 3.0 or higher preferred.

-- RN License (verification via Texas Board of Nursing website prior to cohort).
+- Nursing License (verification via Texas Board of Nursing website prior to cohort)

 All parts of the application should be typed.
-Job application may be submitted online or in person.
-All other components of the RN Residency application must be mailed to:
+The job application may be submitted online or in person.
+All other components of the Nurse Residency application must be mailed to:

 Midland Memorial Hospital

 400 Rosalind Redfern Grover Parkway